USEPA/WNTR/documentation/libraries.rst

 			1.5, 1.35, 1.0, 0.8, 0.7, 0.6]
 	}

 The following example illustrates functionality of the demand pattern library.
+Note, methods that add or modify patterns return a pandas Series of the pattern.
+This can be helpful when developing new patterns.

 Load the default demand pattern library, print names of the library entries, and plot patterns.